 The Lanford Wilson Award will go to Mike Lew (Bike America, Tiger Style!).
 The award was established by the estate of Wilson and is presented by the Dramatists Guild Council to a dramatist based primarily on his or her work as an early-career playwright.

 The Hull-Warriner Award, which is given in recognition of a playwright's work addressing controversial subjects involving the fields of political, religious or social mores of the times, will go to Tony Award winner Christopher Durang for his play Vanya and Sonia and Masha and Spike.
+The Madge Evans & Sidney Kingsley Awards, which celebrate excellence in the theatre and are given, respectively, to a stage actress and a playwright who are in mid-career, will be given to Tony Award nominee Lisa Kron (Well) and two-time Tony Award winner Viola Davis (Fences, King Hedley II).

 Additionally, the Dramatists Legal Defense Fund will present the first DLDF Defender Award to Larissa Mark, a high school senior from Trumbull, CT.
 Mark successfully organized her community in opposition to her school's sudden cancellation of its production of Rent, which resulted in the production's reinstatement.
 This new award honors Mark's work in support of free expression in the dramatic arts.